Vikng Age House at Belmont, Unst

 Excavations at Belmont Image – image: Shetland Amenity Trust

 (click on the image to enlarge)

-Most finds are of stone, especially steatite and schist.
+The majority of the finds from the excavations were of stone, especially steatite and schist.
 They include a number of sherds of steatite vessels, sinkers, spindle whorls, a hanging lamp and a miniature millstone.